techqueria/website/content/english/supporters/1password.md

   - software-sponsor
 ---

-Granted 1Password for free through their open source program.
+1Password provides Techqueria access to their platform through their open source program.